-Dallas International offers specialized programs at the upper undergraduate (junior & senior) level and the graduate level.
-Although we are best known for our MA programs, Dallas International is proud to offer a BA degree through our College of International Studies.
+Dallas International offers specialized programs at the undergraduate (freshman through senior) level, master’s level, and PhD level.
+Although we are best known for our MA programs, Dallas International is proud to offer a BA degree through our College of International Studies and a PhD in World Arts through the Center for Excellence in World Arts.
 Full details about each program can be viewed online by clicking the title of the program or by referencing our current catalog.

 The 121-122 ush BA degree program has a required major in International Service which is basic preparation for cross-cultural or international service.
-Students are required to choose one of five minors and/or certificates: Abrahamic Studies, Linguistics, World Arts, Cross-cultural Studies, or TESOL .
+Students are required to choose one of four minors and/or certificates: Abrahamic Studies, Linguistics, World Arts, or Cross-cultural Studies

 The Certificate in Applied Linguistics is a 27 credit hour program that gives students a strong foundation in language learning and linguistic analysis.
 Many graduate students begin their studies at Dallas International with the certificate program before starting the MA degree.